PE is a simple score of efficiency. To improve it, you will need more information.

 8. Build relationships with your vendors

-If any of those vendors fail to do their job, you can end up dealing with prolonged production delays.
-To reduce these risks, managers can establish long-term relationships with proven vendors (but always have a plan B).
+If any of those vendors fail to do their job, you can end up dealing with prolonged production delays that are difficult to fix.

 The role of maintenance in achieving productive efficiency